wavegate/obsidian_vault/Neuroengineering/can lab grown brains become conscious.md

 if phi is greater than zero, the organism is considered conscious

-[[global workspace theory]] posits that brain's prefrontal cortex functions as a computer, processing sensory inputs and interpreting them to form a sense of being
+[[global workspace theory]] posits that brain's prefrontal cortex functions as a computer, processing sensory inputs and interpreting them to form a sense of being because organoids don't have a prefrontal cortex and can't receive input, they cannot become conscious

+2019 Lancaster grew human brain organoids next to mouse spinal column and back muscle, when connecting nerves, muscles began to spontaneously contract